marian-nmt/marian-dev/doc/README.md

 ### Documentation with Doxygen

 [Doxygen](https://www.doxygen.nl/index.html) is a powerful documentation system for C++ and many other popular programming languages, such as C#, PHP, Java and Python.
-It parses and extracts documentation from annotated C++ source code to generate a comprehensive online documentation browser (in HTML) and/or an off-line reference manual (in LaTeX).
+It parses and extracts documentation from annotated C++ source code to generate a comprehensive online documentation browser (in HTML) and/or an offline reference manual (in LaTeX).

 **How to make the comments in your code known to doxygen?**
 Doxygen recognises several special comment blocks with some additional markings.
-In Marian, we follow the **Javadoc style**, which consist of a C-style comment block starting with two *'s, like this:
+In Marian, we follow the **Javadoc style**, which consist of a C-style comment block starting with two `*`'s, like this:
 ```cpp
 /**
  * ... text ...
  */
 ```
-For each entity in the code there are basically two types of descriptions, i.e., a _brief_ description and _detailed_ description.
+For each entity in the code, there are basically two types of descriptions, i.e., a _brief_ description and _detailed_ description.
 In Marian, [JAVADOC_AUTOBRIEF](https://www.doxygen.nl/manual/config.html#cfg_javadoc_autobrief) is set to YES in the configuration file, therefore, using Javadoc style comment blocks will automatically start a brief description which ends at the first dot followed by a space or new line.
 Here is an example:
 ```cpp
 /**